 Dart barrels are not all made from the same type of material.
 The three materials typically used to make dart barrels are brass, nickel-tungsten, and copper-tungsten.
 Out of these three materials, the most common material that you’ll find used is nickel-tungsten.
 This material is popular because it is heavier and denser.

 Darts can be manufactured much narrower if their barrel is made from tungsten.
-Since professional darts need to be of regulation weight in a competition, tungsten barrels balance the weight out if the darts are made thin.
+Since professional darts need to be of regulation weight in competition, tungsten barrels balance the weight out if the darts are made thin.
 This means the darts are faster and easier to grip and control.

 Types of Barrels